IJskonijn/VaLas1.0/README.md

 My personal vehicle has been driven past +10 000km/10 months period, basically trouble free and daily driving with same code.
 My vehicle specs: om606+8mm pump, he531 turbocharger, 722.6 from 270 cdi(+500k odo).

+Code and adjustments are from my vehicle, and should work smoothly even in paved surfaces.
+Shifting from 3-4 is meant for undrilled gearbox valve plate.
+After drilling valve plate, you can use base adjustments of 3-4 shift and tune from that.

 <br/>

 Controller has gears 1-5+.